-Akif Uzman, PhD, Coordinator Room 810-North, 713- 221-8015

-This Bachelor of Science program provides a rigorous, broad-based curriculum in the Liberal Arts and in the Natural Sciences, and a set of courses specifically directed toward the field of Biotechnology.
+BIOL 3301, 3302/3102, 4260, 4340, 4350, 4360 or 4390 Approved Electives Total of 27 hours, which must be approved by your faculty advisor and/or program coordinator.
+At least eight hours must be at the upper-level.
+Students are encouraged to use an appropriate research experience to satisfy six hours of this requirement.
+Bachelor of Science Major in Biotechnology Akif Uzman, PhD, Coordinator Room 810-North, 713- 221-8015 This Bachelor of Science program provides a rigorous, broad-based curriculum in the Liberal Arts and in the Natural Sciences, and a set of courses specifically directed toward the field of Biotechnology.
 This interdisciplinary program provides both entry-level job skills in biotechnology and a strong academic background needed to pursue a master's or doctorate degree in Biotechnology, Biochemistry, Microbiology or Molecular Biology.
 This program will also satisfy course requirements for all major pre-professional degree programs in medicine, dentistry, pharmacy, optometry, and veterinary medicine.

-Course Requirements for the Biotechnology Major (130-133)

-The approved degree plan for this program will be determined through consultation among the student, her/his advisor, and the chairperson of the Department of Natural Sciences.
+Course Requirements for the Biotechnology Major (130-133) The approved degree plan for this program will be determined through consultation among the student, her/his advisor, and the chairperson of the Department of Natural Sciences.
 A minimum of 133 hours of university-level course work will be required.
 The Department of Natural Sciences has the following requirements for all science degrees: (1) Students must have a minimum GPA of 2.0 in all science courses that could apply toward the degree; (2) The only transfer credit courses with grades of D that apply toward a degree are first-year nonmathematics and non-science courses; (3) No more than three credit hours with a grade of D in upper-level science courses may be applied toward the degree; (4) Students must have at least 18 credit hours of upper-level science from UHD with a minimum GPA of 2.0 to apply toward the degree; and (5) Credit for science courses that are more than 10 years old must be approved by the department before they can be applied toward a degree.
 All general requirements for graduation in the department and the university apply to this degree.

-To fulfill the common core's speech requirement, COMM 1304, 3304 or 3306 are recommended.
-To fulfill the mathematics, natural sciences and computer literacy requirements, a MATH course, 2 natural science courses, and a CS course listed below under "Basic Mathematics and Science" are recommended.
-All other common core requirements may be fulfilled by taking any of the courses listed as options on page 23.

-To fulfill the writing skills requirement, ENG 3302, 3325 or 4306 are recommended.
+General Education Requirements To fulfill the common core's speech requirement, COMM 1304, 3304 or 3306 are recommended.
+All common core requirements (math and science listed below) may be fulfilled by taking any of the courses listed as options on p.
+23. To fulfill the writing skills requirement, ENG 3302, 3325, 3326, 3329, or 4306, and at least one designated W course in the natural sciences.
 The nonverbal analytical skills requirement is satisfied by many of the required math and natural sciences courses.
 The general education program's emphases on ethical and moral issues and the world community should be addressed through elective courses.

-(Some of the following courses may be taken to fulfill common core requirements)

-BIOL 1301/1101, 1302/1102

-CHEM 1307/1107, 1308/1108
+Basic Mathematics and Science (Some of the following courses may be taken to fulfill common core requirements) BIOL 1301/1101, 1302/1102 CHEM 1307/1107, 1308/1108 CS 1408 or 1410 MATH 1404, 2401, STAT 2300 or STAT 3311 MBIO 2305/2105 8 additional hours of lower-level biology or physics Upper-Level Science BIOL 3303/3103, 3330/3130 or 3340/3140, BIOL/MBIO 4210, BIOL 4230, 4220, 4330 CHEM 3301/3201, 4340/4140 MBIO 4310, 4320/4120 One of the following: